dsuh888/starter-hugo-academic/content/working-papers/job-market-paper.md

 authors: ["Donghyun Suh"]
 tags: [job-market]
 publication_types: ["3"]
-abstract: "This is an abstract."
+abstract: "This is the abstract of the paper."
 featured: true
-publication: "Job Market Paper"
 ---